Final Care Planning

-There’s no more deeply troubling time that when you realize your beloved animal companion has come to the end of their life with you.
+There is no more deeply troubling time then when you realize your beloved animal companion has come to the end of their life with you.
 Whether you have cared for an ailing pet over the course of weeks, or their passing came accidently, without warning; that pivotal moment when you know you need help in arranging for their final care can be unnerving.

-We’re experienced–as are the other pet loss professionals in our network–in moments just like these.
-We will come to your home, or your veterinarian’s office, to assist you in the final care planning for your pet, and to lovingly transport them to our facility.
+Our experienced staff is here for you in moments just like these.
+We will come to your home, or your veterinarian’s office, to assist you and to lovingly take your pet into our care.
 Just pick up your phone to call us at 4013375911.